nickkeane/angband/docs/dungeon.rst

   The Alchemy Shop deals in all types of potions and scrolls.

 The Magic User's Shop (``6``)
-  The Magic User's Shop deals in all sorts of rings, wands, amulets, and staves.
+  The Magic User's Shop deals in all sorts of amulets, rings, rods, wands, and staves.

 The Black Market (``7``)
   The Black Market will sell and buy anything at extortionate prices.